Click on the blue banners or the images below to expand the page sections.

-Healthwatch Bracknell Forest is run by a Project Management Board which is made up of representatives from the consortium organisations (The Ark, Just Advocacy, Kids etc.) There are also 3 public representatives on this board who are elected annually.
+Healthwatch Bracknell Forest is run by a Project Management Board which is made up of representatives from the consortium organisations.
+There is also public representatives on this board who are elected or co-opted annually.

-3 nominations were received, we asked members of the public for objections to these nominations, none were received and these members became our public representatives at our public meeting held on 12 April 2016.
+In 2016 we held elections for public representatives 3 nominations were received, we asked members of the public for objections to these nominations, none were received and these members became our public representatives at our public meeting held on 12 April 2016 till 31 March 2017.

 Community and voluntary sector organisations

 Healthwatch Voices is a network for community and voluntary sector organisations to share their experiences and issues with health and social care services in Bracknell Forest.
 The information collected forms part of our overall work plan and is fed back to providers and commissioners of both health and social care services.